inveniosoftware/flask-breadcrumbs/docs/index.rst

 Blueprint Support
 ^^^^^^^^^^^^^^^^^

-The most import part of an modular Flask application is Blueprint.
+The most import part of a modular Flask application is Blueprint.
 You can create one for your application somewhere in your code and decorate your view function, like this: